 The minimum timeframe is for 10 years and addresses 4 key questions which help identify the community's vision, aspirations and priorities and establish baseline targets, strategies and measures to aid performance monitoring and reporting:

 - 1 Where are we now?

 - 2 Where do we want to be in 10 years' time?

 - 3 How will we get there?

-- 4 How will we know we have arrived?
+- have arrived?